mariangz/catena-restaurant-form/README.md

 # Catena Restaurant Form

-Second project "Build a Survey Form" of the [Responsive Web Design Certification by freeCodeCamp](https://www.freecodecamp.org/).
+This is the second project called "Build a Survey Form" of the [Responsive Web Design Certification by freeCodeCamp](https://www.freecodecamp.org/).
+I had to

 ## Motivation

-Catena Zapata is a famous wine brand, so I thought about the idea of creating a fictitious restaurant.
+The idea was to create a form for a fictitious restaurant (of a famous Argentine wine brand) that meets the technical requirements of the project.

 ## Technologies